JoshuaSoileau/Resurrection/src/content/pages/home.md

       ![](img/griefshare.zip-1.png)

+      # This resource is for anyone who is navigating through any sort of grief.
+We welcome any and all in the area to join us!

-      ### For more information on the class and details on what Grief Share is please select one of the following times:
+      ## For more information on the class and details on what Grief Share is please select one of the following times:

       ### [Thursday mornings at 10am](https://www.griefshare.org/groups/264489)